A topic from the subject of Astrochemistry in Chemistry.

 Procedure:

-2. Point the radio telescope towards the molecular gas cloud sample.
+2. Point the radio telescope towards the targeted hydrogen-rich molecular gas cloud.

-3. Use the spectrometer to scan for emission lines from organic molecules.
+3. Use the spectrometer to scan for emission lines characteristic of organic molecules within the radio frequencies received from the cloud.

 Significance: